MultiSafepay/docs/content/checkout/single.md

     The component's `redirection` handler redirects the customer to the relevant page:

-    - If the customer actions are required to complete the payment (e.g. by completing 3D Secure or iDEAL issuer authentication), the customer is redirected to the relevant page.
-If successful, the customer is then redirected to the `redirect_url` (i.e. the 'success page').
+    - If customer action is required to complete payment (e.g. by completing 3D Secure or iDEAL issuer authentication), the customer is redirected to the relevant page.
+If successful, the customer is then redirected to the `redirect_url`, (i.e. the "success page").
-    - If no customer actions are required to complete the payment, the customer is then redirected to the `redirect_url` (i.e. the 'success page').
+    - If no customer action is required to complete payment, the customer is redirected to the `redirect_url`, (i.e. the "success page").
-    - If the customer chooses to pay by bank transfer, the component displays the banking details for customers to complete the payment.
+    - If the customer chooses to pay by bank transfer, the component displays the banking details needed for customers to complete payment.
     - If a QR code is available for customers to complete the payment on their mobile device, the component displays the QR code.

 # 4. Go live